Palm Ghosts: Expanding lineup and musical growth (2018–2023)

-In reviewing the band's late 2023 albumGhettoblaster said: "Throughout the past decade, the band has honed its skill, combining a wide array of textures into post-punk riffing, wrapped around electronic tones.
+In reviewing the band's late 2023 album, Ghettoblaster said: "Throughout the past decade, the band has honed its skill, combining a wide array of textures into post-punk riffing, wrapped around electronic tones.
 Through its seventh album, nothing has changed, save for its maturation.
 Through I Love You, Burn In Hell, the band moves in a number of ways, through songs working through the band's strengths.
 But in all honesty, there's nary a point of weakness". ...
 "Where does Palm Ghosts fall in the grand scheme of things?
 Well, considering its past few releases were strong, showing continual growth, the band's I Love You, Burn In Hell finds the group at its peak."